 Preparing for Career Fairs

-The Career Center co-sponsors four career fairs annually.
+The Levett Career Center co-sponsors four career fairs annually.
 We strongly recommend that you attend a career fair prep workshop beforehand and suggest that you use the following information to best prepare for attending a fair.
-We require you to sign up through the Career Center by the published deadline for fairs co-sponsored by the Career Center.
+We require you to sign up through the Career Center by the published deadline for fairs co-sponsored by us.

-What to Expect: For basic tips and photos of recent fairs, request our PowerPoint document
+What to Expect: For basic tips and photos of recent fairs, email us to request our PowerPoint prep document.

 Before the fair: